iAyon/100DaysOfMLCode/Coursework.md

 ## Note :

 * No weekly commitments have been set for this month as completing the courses of Month 2 requires immense concept clearing and that highly varies from person to person .
 Do try to finish the courses patiently with all doubts getting cleared as these form the basics for ML applications .
-* If you are not able to finish the courses within Month 2 , it`s all okay .
+* If you are not able to finish the courses within Month 2 , it is all okay .
 Do take your time in Month 3 and then start with projects .
 The coursework is independent as per your comfort .
 * There are no weekly assignments for the coursework , if you want to do the assignments , check for them in the respective course links shared above .

 ## Month 3 ( Month of Projects )